 Please be assured that if your birth partner is unable to be with you on a ward during your induction, this will not impact on your birth partner’s presence during labour and the birth, unless they are unwell with symptoms of COVID-19 or have tested positive for COVID-19.
 At the point you go into active labour, you will be moved to your own room and your birth partner will be able to join you.

 Q. Will my birth partner be able to stay with me if I have a caesarean or instrumental birth that occurs in an operating theatre?

 Around one in four women in the UK has a caesarean birth.
-A caesarean may be recommended as a planned (elective) procedure for medical reasons or as an emergency – for example, if doctors and midwives are concerned that your baby is not coping with labour and needs to be born immediately.
+A caesarean birth may be recommended as a planned (elective) procedure for medical reasons or as an emergency – for example, if doctors and midwives are concerned that your baby is not coping with labour and needs to be born immediately.

-Due to the coronavirus pandemic, staff in the operating theatre will be wearing enhanced personal protective equipment (PPE) to prevent the spread of infection, which will make it more difficult for them to communicate.
-To enable the clinicians to assist in the birth of your baby safely, it’s really important your birth partner follows the instructions from the maternity team carefully and quickly.
+Due to the COVID-19 pandemic, staff in the operating theatre will be wearing enhanced personal protective equipment (PPE) to prevent the spread of infection, which will make it more difficult for them to communicate.
+To enable the clinicians to assist in the birth of your baby safely, it is very important your birth partner(s) follows the instructions from the maternity team carefully and quickly.

 We are asking you to follow the guidance below to keep yourself, your family, other families and NHS staff as safe as possible during the pandemic:

 - During the COVID-19 pandemic, all hospitals have been restricting visitors, but there has always been an exception for a well birthing partner during active labour and birth.

 - Birth partners will be required to wear a mask or face covering when entering a hospital under NHS guidance.

 - Every woman should be able to have a birth partner stay with her through labour and birth, unless the birth occurs under a general anaesthetic.